Look Before You Leap Into Corporate Bonds

 More and more people are considering using bonds for investing in retirement accounts.
-Before you make any commitments, take time to understand exactly how cooperate bonds work, the benefits they offer and the restrictions associated with them.
+Before you make any commitments, take time to understand precisely how corporate bonds work, the benefits they offer, and the restrictions associated with them.

-Corporate Bonds are debt instruments issued by business’s to provide liquidity.
+Corporate Bonds are debt instruments issued by businesses to provide liquidity.
 The proceeds are often used to expand a business or to fund research for future product expansion.
-Corporate bonds will pay interest on a semi annual or quarterly basis.
-Maturity dates (end of term) will normally be 20 years but can be longer.
+Corporate bonds will pay interest on a semi-annual or quarterly basis.
+Maturity dates (end of term) will typically be 20 years but can be longer.
 Often time corporate bonds are issued for 30 year time periods.

 Types of Corporate Bonds